johnnyweng1973/java-ws/README.md

 # java-ws
 eclipse workspace
+please remote use git pull to update local git repo after modify this readme

 steps to add this workspace including one project to github
 1. create repo in github and rename branch name main to master
 2. add eclipse-ws to git repo with "git init"